bcj/beocijies/README.md

 * nginx assumes desktop and mobile for each user
 * just make people point at the nginx root instead of the servers folder
 * the thread pool stuff might be bad if there are a ton of users?
-* change the options for users to --desktop, --mobile, --both?
 * switch from print statements to logging